 - Write an essay about a cause that you are passionate about.
 Why is this cause so meaningful?

 - What is the funniest thing that’s ever happened to you?
-Did you find it funny at the time?
+Did you find it amusing at the time?

 I remember I used to keep a life journal writing down what I did for the day so that when I’m 70 years old, I can look back and what my life progressed to to get to where I am at that point.